phase2/grunt-drupal-tasks/CONFIG.md

 ```

 **srcPaths.make**: The Drush make file used to assumble the Drupal project.

+The following build output paths are optional to specify in the project's
+Gruntconfig.json file.

 **buildPaths.build**: The directory that should be used for miscellaneous build
 artifacts.
 This can be the parent directory of the following build paths.